 As a result, according to Keliang Zhu and Roy Prosterman, land-related problems are the number one cause for rural grievances and unrest in China, which reported 17,900 incidents of farmers' protests (in which 385,000 villagers participated) in the first nine months of 2006.
-Among these land-related problems, approximately 80% of these incidents were related to illegal land takings.
-Moreover, according to a survey of 1,962 villagers conducted in 17 provinces in 2005, 'incidents of land takings' increased by more than 15 times since 1995.
+Among these land-related problems, approximately 80 per cent of these incidents were related to illegal land takings.
+Moreover, according to a survey of 1,962 villagers conducted in 17 provinces in 2005, "incidents of land takings" increased by more than 15 times since 1995.

 My field research in J Prefecture of Hubei Province supports this finding.
-The following is a list of the issues petitioned by villagers to the prefectural government in 2003: (1) local cadres' legal but inappropriate use of power over land (65%); (2) local cadres' illegal use of power over land (15%); (3) local cadres' corrupt attitudes (12%); (4) conflicts among villagers over land (8%).
-Overall, 88% of the complaints were related to land, most of which accused local cadres of mishandling land issues.
-Interestingly, unlike the finding of Zhu and Prosterman, most of the petitions over land in these data did not accuse local cadres of illegal acts but complained about their legal but inappropriate handling of land disputes between local cadres and villagers.33
+The following is a list of the issues petitioned by villagers to the prefectural government in 2003: (1) local cadres' legal but inappropriate use of power over land (65 per cent); (2) local cadres' illegal use of power over land (15 per cent); (3) local cadres' corrupt attitudes (12 per cent); (4) conflicts among villagers over land (8 per cent).
+Overall, 88 per cent of the complaints were related to land, most of which accused local cadres of mishandling land issues.
+Interestingly, unlike the finding of Zhu and Prosterman, most of the petitions over land in this data did not accuse local cadres of illegal acts but complained about their legal but inappropriate handling of land disputes between local cadres and villagers.

 One reason it is difficult for villagers to claim that local cadres' land expropriation is illegal is the ambiguous nature of property rights in rural areas.
-Article Eight of China's Land Management Law (Tudi Guanli Fa, 土地管理法) stipulates that land in rural areas is owned by 'collectives' (jiti, 集体), and the Chinese government has deliberately kept the term 'collective' ambiguous in articulating land rights.
-And ownership depends on who the collectives are.
-Local cadres interpret this stipulation
+Article Eight of China's Land Management Law (Tudi Guanli Fa, 土地管理法) stipulates that land in rural areas is owned by "collectives" (jiti, 集体), and the Chinese government has deliberately kept the term "collective"